UCLALibrary/feed_sinai/README.md

 source .venv/bin/activate
 ```

 The following will assume the virtualenv is active.
-You could also run e.g. `poetry run sinai [...]`
+You could also run e.g. `uv run -- sinai [...]`

 ### Using the development version